euranova/shacl-compliance/README.md

 - and from Compliance Checking module - Request Preprocessing (normalization only) and Compliance Checking.

 ### Two versions of compliance checking procedure
-***The regular*** version of the compliance checking procedure follows the straightforward definition of compliance checking: it materializes each subrequest and checks it separately against the policy.
+***The SHACL-Core*** version of the compliance checking procedure follows the straightforward definition of compliance checking: it materializes each subrequest and checks it separately against the policy.

-***The optimized*** version avoids materialization of subrequests and instead creates a "combined" normalized request using RDFList properties.
+***The SHACL-SPARQL*** version avoids materialization of subrequests and instead creates a "combined" normalized request using RDFList properties.
 SHACL core components are not capable of processing conditions for this type of properties, therefore the checking is done thorugh SPARQL constraints.
 Due to heavy usage of SPARQL this version is slower on atomic requests or requests with small number of subrequests, however it wins in performance on heavy requests.

 Both versions provide, besides the answer to the request - *granted*, *prohibited*, *partly-granted*, etc. - a detailed report (as RDF triples) of which subrequests (or groups of subrequests) are "covered" by which rules.
 The format of the full report of both version may be slightly different due to implementation specifics.